 When in doubt, always select a thicker mat than you think you need.

-We have two options for hard floors (tile, wood, concrete etc.) These mats provide a smooth, consistent surface to roll on and also protect the floor underneath from damage.
-They are textured on the bottom side to grip the floor so the mat doesn’t slide around but they don’t have the cleats like the mats for carpeted surfaces do so they won’t damage your floor.
+We have two options for hard floors (tile, wood, concrete etc.) These mats provide a smooth, consistent surface to roll on.
+They are textured on the bottom side to grip the floor so the mat doesn’t slide around but they don’t have the cleats like the mats for carpeted surfaces do.

 They’re available in clear or black vinyl.
 The clear mats are our most popular and provide a great rolling surface.
 The Black vinyl is great for covering up unsightly or damaged areas.